DamianRavinduPeiris/StreamSight/README.md

 ### Backend Configuration

-Please follow the instructions in the [here](https://github.com/DamianRavinduPeiris/kafka-ts) to set up and configure the backend service.
+Please follow the instructions in [here](https://github.com/DamianRavinduPeiris/kafka-ts) to set up and configure the backend service.

 ### Frontend Setup